 After a severe winter and the third cool, wet spring in a row, many home gardeners know firsthand the problems associated with growing many species of evergreens.

 In an earlier newsletter this spring, junipers were on the list of evergreens experiencing problems with diseases.
-One of the main ways to avoid disease problems is to plant disease resistent varieties when available.
+One of the main ways to avoid disease problems is to plant disease resistant varieties when available.

 For resistance to Kabatina Blight select the varieties: